hoovercj/nodejs-twitterbot-tutorial/README.md

 ## Drowning in Tweets

 The command `node main.js` would run the code we just wrote, but would give an error that `config must provide consumer_key`.
 The node command only runs the code exactly as it is written.
-To make sure that the environment variables are available to our program we can use something called `Foreman`.
+To make sure that the environment variables are available to our program we can use something called [Foreman](https://www.npmjs.com/package/foreman).
 Execute the following command:

 `$ npm install -g foreman`